zadriscoll/stat386-projects/_posts/2022-10-19_WebScrapePost.md

 ### First Things First:
 Before getting too head deep, I needed to understand what Zillow looks like and how I would justify the ethical side of things.
 Ethically, this is very sound.
 No personal information is attached and all I am doing is organizing already accessible data to the public.

+I wanted to see what I was dealing with layout wise, so I navigated to Zillow and ran a quick search for homes in SLC, UT.
 ![Zillowweb](https://raw.githubusercontent.com/zadriscoll/stat386-projects/main/assets/images/zillowoutline.JPG)

+Upon clicking on the inspect tool, this is what I was greeted with:
 ![inspecttool](https://raw.githubusercontent.com/zadriscoll/stat386-projects/main/assets/images/zillowinspect.JPG)
 These are some basic layouts of what I was dealing with.